EllyLoel/ellyloel.com/src/input/content/pages/resume.md

 ### Developer at Portable <span class="[ badge ][ neutral pill ]">Sep 2021-Present</span>

-Developed web apps for client (VEOHRC, Headspace, etc.) projects using a range of web technologies (React, Gatsby, PHP, SilverStripe, Docker, etc.) as well as gave talks on neurodiversity and landing your first tech job.
+Developed web apps for client projects using a range of web technologies as well as gave talks on neurodiversity and landing your first tech job.

 ### PC Sales, Support and Service Technician at Aftershock PC Australia <span class="[ badge ][ neutral pill ]">Dec 2020-Jun 2021</span>